tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-6.md

 weight: 6
 tags: series_trends_specialist_generalist
 series: "Tech comm trends: Providing value as a generalist in a sea of specialists"
-summary:
+summary: "When specialists write, they often neglect principles of information usability that can make their content more easily consumable by readers.
+Some of these principles include letting users switch between macro and micro views, making information discoverable as the user needs it, ensuring information harmony in the larger landscape, and reducing and distilling vast information down to its essence."
+date: 2018-10-02T03:13:37+00:00
 published: false
 ---

 {% include series/seriesTagGeneralistSpecialists.html %}

 ## Information usability

 Another gap that opens up in this era of specialization is an opportunity with information usability.
 Information usability refers to making information simpler and easier to use.
 It’s just like product usability but focusing on the information instead of UI design.

 When engineers and other specialists create documentation, they rarely consider information usability.
 Mostly, engineers pretty much just try to explain the complexity and go no further with their effort to make the information accessible or understandable to users.
-It’s the same phenomenon as when engineers create interfaces — they just sort of throw it all together.
-Remember that sample modal that was obviously designed by engineers:
+It’s the same phenomenon as when engineers create interfaces &mdash; they just sort of throw it all together.
+Remember that sample dialog box that was designed by engineers?

 <figure><a href="https://blog.codinghorror.com/this-is-what-happens-when-you-let-developers-create-ui/"><img src="/images/when_developers_create_interfaces.png"/></a><figcaption>When developers create user interfaces, this happens.
 Image from <a href="https://blog.codinghorror.com/this-is-what-happens-when-you-let-developers-create-ui/">Coding Horror</a></figcaption></figure>

 Consider the equivalent output in documentation and you get a sense of information usability.

 There’s a common phenomenon you see when specialists start writing.
 It’s call the “curse of knowledge.”
 It highlights how people who accrue more knowledge become increasingly inarticulate to convey that knowledge in understandable ways.

-For example, my father-in-law is a doctor, and whenever we ask him some health-related questions, he almost always refers to different parts of the body with their medical names.
+For example, my father-in-law is a doctor, and whenever we ask him some health-related questions related to some injury, he almost always refers to different parts of the body with their medical names.
 When I jammed my finger, he explained about the “proximal interphalangeal joints” or "PIP joints" and such, because that’s the vocabulary in the specialist’s head for articulating problems.

 My point is that when specialists try to articulate a concept, they’re trapped by their own specialized knowledge in ways that make it difficult for them to communicate the ideas simply.

-As a generalist, you can bring your knowledge about information usability to the specialist’s knowledge to make the information more accessible and consumable to users.
+As a generalist, you can bring your skills in information usability to the specialist’s knowledge to make the information more accessible and consumable to users.
 This practice of designing information to make it more accessible, consumable, and useful is really just the practice of simplifying complexity.
-I have a series of essays where I try to identify some immediate, concrete ways to make information more usable.
-Here are 10 principles of information usability:
+Here are 7 principles of information usability that we'll explore here:

 * Principle 1: Let users switch between macro and micro views
 * Principle 2: Make information discoverable as the user needs it